aiven/devportal/docs/platform/concepts/disaster-recovery-test-scenarios.rst

 What is a Disaster Recovery scenario?
 -----------------------------------------------------------

 This is a preset scenario where an Aiven specialist will simulate an issue with your service and `sabotage` one (or more) of your Virtual Machines.
-For example, with an Aiven for PostgreSQL service, we can `sabotage` the Primary instance and test the failover functionality or we can sabotage both nodes to test recovery time for a complete outage.
+For example, with an Aiven for PostgreSQL® service, we can `sabotage` the Primary instance and test the failover functionality or we can sabotage both nodes to test recovery time for a complete outage.

 What is needed?
 -----------------------------------------------------------